Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Buccaneers stats and trends

-- Tampa Bay has played 17 games, with nine wins against the spread.
+- Tampa Bay has nine wins against the spread in 17 games this year.

-- The Buccaneers have an ATS record of 7-4 in their 11 games when favored by 8.5 points or more so far this season.
+- The Buccaneers are 7-4 ATS when favored by 8.5 points or more this season.

 - Tampa Bay's games this year have gone over the point total in 52.9% of its opportunities (nine times in 17 games with a set point total).

-- Tampa Bay is 9-5 against the spread and 12-2 overall in games when it scores more than 22.6 points.
+- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team scores more than 22.6 points.

-- Tampa Bay is 9-6 against the spread and 13-2 overall when the team piles up over 328.8 yards.
+- In games that Tampa Bay picks up over 328.8 yards, the team is 9-6 against the spread and 13-2 overall.

-- The Buccaneers have turned the ball over 19 times this season, three more turnovers than the Eagles have forced (16).
+- This year, the Buccaneers have turned the ball over 19 times, three more than the Eagles' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Eagles.